 10 Trailblazing U.S. Law Women

 Even today, police work is something of a man’s world.
-At the last count in 2007, only about 20 percent of sworn police officers in the United States were women [PDF], according to Bureau of Justice statistics.
+As of 2016, only about 12.5 percent of full-time officers in local police departments [PDF] and 14 percent of full-time federal officers were female [PDF], according to Bureau of Justice statistics.

 In the late 1800s and early 1900s, the idea of a woman in law enforcement—especially a woman doing the same dangerous work as their male colleagues and not sitting behind a desk—was unheard of.
 At least, it was until these women came along.
-From detectives to deputies to sworn police officers, these trailblazers paved the way for women to have careers in U.S. law enforcement.
+From detectives to deputies to sworn police officers, these trailblazers paved the way.

 When Allan Pinkerton founded the Pinkerton National Detective Agency in 1850, he didn’t have any plans to turn it into an experiment in gender equality.
 Six years later, Kate Warne made him reconsider.
 Shortly after Pinkerton placed an ad for new detectives in a Chicago newspaper, Warne entered his office and asked for a position.
 To his surprise, she did not want to be a secretary, but a full detective.
 She argued that she could offer skills his male detectives didn’t have, arguing that women could be "most useful in worming out secrets in many places which would be impossible for a male detective," Pinkerton wrote in his records.